A photograph shows the living conditions of a group of pigs.

-In January 2016, a photograph purportedly showing the cruel living conditions of pigs in the United States started recirculating on the internet.
-While the above-displayed image is real, the accompanying description is not accurate.
+In January 2016, a photograph purportedly showing the cruel living conditions of pigs in the United States began recirculating online:

 This image was taken in China in 2007.
-According to Reuters, the photo also does not show the living conditions for these animals.
-These are temporary cages used to transport the pigs to market:
+According to Reuters, the photograph also does not show the living conditions for these animals — what is shown are temporary cages used to transport the pigs to market:

 Pigs are prepared for transportation to a market in Baizhu county of Zhaoqing, southern China’s Guangdong province May 8, 2007.
 A mysterious disease has killed thousands of pigs in China’s southern Guangdong province and authorities have disinfected affected farms, markets and abattoirs, several Hong Kong newspapers reported on Monday.
 REUTERS/Stringer (CHINA) CHINA OUT

 While the image was not taken in the United States and does not depict the permanent living conditions of pigs on factory farms, the actual living conditions on factory farms are not much better.
 The American Society for the Prevention of Cruelty To Animals writes that pigs are commonly kept in over-crowded windowless sheds:

 The U.S. raises some 100 million pigs for food each year, virtually all in factory farms.
 Industrial-scale pig farms are known for their intensive, inhospitable conditions.
 At just two to three weeks old, piglets are removed from their mothers and placed in large, windowless sheds without fresh air, sunlight or outdoor access.
 Their pens are too small and crowded for adequate movement and exercise.
 Ammonia fumes rise to dangerous, uncomfortable levels due to the pigs’ waste.

 While the majority of the pig population is kept in sheds like these, a 2014 report from the Humane Society noted that pregnant pigs are kept in smaller “gestation crates”: